andreaz86/CitrixDaaSAutomation/GCP/Linux VDA MCS Domain Joined/README.md

-# Citrix DaaS Automation for GCP
+# Citrix DaaS Automation for GCP - Linux VDA MCS Domain Joined

 Purpose of this project is to share a way to automate your Citrix DaaS deployment using terraform and ansible.
 Some use cases that can be covered include: